pingcap/docs-cn/upgrade-tidb-using-tiup.md

     - `Lightning` / `Importer` is enabled for the cluster.
     - You still use the `'push'` method to collect monitoring metrics (since v3.0, `pull` is the default mode, which is supported if you have not modified this mode).
     - In the `inventory.ini` configuration file, the `node_exporter` or `blackbox_exporter` item of the machine is set to non-default ports through `node_exporter_port` or `blackbox_exporter_port`, which is compatible if you have unified the configuration in the `group_vars` directory.
+- Support upgrading the versions of TiDB Binlog, TiCDC, TiFlash, and other components.
+- Before you upgrade from v2.0.6 or earlier to v4.0.0 or later, you must make sure that no DDL operations are running in the cluster, especially the `Add Index` operation that is time-consuming.
+Perform the upgrade after all DDL operations are completed.
+- Starting from v2.1, TiDB enables parallel DDL.
+Therefore, clusters **older than v2.0.1** cannot be upgraded to v4.0.0 or later via a direct rolling upgrade.
+Instead, you can choose one of the following solutions:
+    - Upgrade directly from TiDB v2.0.1 or earlier to v4.0.0 or later in planned downtime
+    - Perform a rolling upgrade from the current version to v2.0.1 or a later 2.0 version, then perform another rolling upgrade to v4.0.0 or later

+> **Note:**
+>
+> Do not execute any DDL request during the upgrade, otherwise an undefined behavior issue might occur.

 ## Install TiUP on the control machine